Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate is 66.1%.
-It increased of 1.0 percentage points from May and fell by 2.8 percentage points from same month last year.
+• The local employment rate reached 62.8%.
+It showed decline of 0.3 percentage points from October and contracted by 1.3 percentage points from same month last year.

-• Local unemployment rate is 7.2%.
-It showed growth by 0.3 percentage points month-over-month, and grew by 0.8 percentage points year-over-year.
+• Local unemployment rate reached 6.2%.
+It contracted by 0.4 percentage points month-over-month, and showed decline by 0.2 percentage points year-over-year.

 Employment Trends

-Total employment in June 2025 was 15,670, showing a modest increase of 240. from June, employment levels showed a decline of 670, showing strain.
+Total employment in November 2025 was 14,910, showing a marginal decrease of 50. compared to November, employment levels showed a decline of 290, experiencing pressure.

 Scroll down to explore more data